yuvalmGS/gigaspaces-wiki-jekyll/xap97net/notify-container-component.markdown

 # Space Data Event Args

-The notify container uses GigaSpaces depanlinkdata event session APItengahlink./space-events.htmlbelakanglink under the hood.
+The notify container uses GigaSpaces [data event session API](./space-events.html) under the hood.
 When a notification is triggered, it contains SpaceDataEventArgs, which holds more information about the notification itself, such as the template and the DataEventType (e.g. was this notification triggered by a write or an update operation?).
 When using the notify container, it is possible to receive that additional information as a parameter of the event listener method:

 {% inittab os_simple_space|top %}